 - Anne Boleyn is beheaded for adultery and treason (UK: England).

-- Establishment of the Inquisition in Portugal.
+- The Roman Catholic Church establishes the Inquisition in Portugal.

 - Publication of Ein Hubsch new Gesangbuch, the first Protestant hymn book (Germany).

 - Francisco de Orellana is the first European to explore the Amazon River (Brazil).